H4mid2019/elina/README.md

 - /api/v1/latest_quote
 If you send a get request to this endpoint, it returns the latest exchange rate from the DB.

+Testing:

+For running the tests, after the server is up (`docker-compose up`) just run the following command:

+`docker-compose exec backend python manage.py test`